mcjon3z/legion/README.md

 * Modular functionality allows users to easily customize Legion and automatically call their own scripts/tools.
 * Multiple custom scan configurations ideal for testing different environments of various size and complexity.
 * Highly customizable stage scanning for ninja-like IPS evasion.
-* Automatic detection of CPEs (Common Platform Enumeration) and CVEs (Common Vulnerabilities and Exposures).
+* Automatic detection of CPEs (Common Platform Enumeration) and CVEs (Common Vulnerabilities and Exposures), now with enhanced mapping to ExploitDB including direct links to exploits.
-* Ties CVEs to Exploits as detailed in Exploit-Database.
+* Integrated screenshotting: Take, view, and manage screenshots of web services directly from the UI, with support for EyeWitness and advanced screenshot management.
 * Realtime auto-saving of project results and tasks.
+* Numerous quality of life improvements: UI enhancements, improved error handling, more robust project export, and expanded configurability.

 ### Notable changes from Sparta

+* Major overhaul of screenshotting subsystem: asynchronous operation, EyeWitness integration, deterministic filenames, and UI improvements for screenshot management.
+* Enhanced CVE mapping: CVEs now include ExploitDB IDs and direct links, with improved association to services and hosts.
+* Many quality of life improvements: better context menus, tab management, error handling, and expanded test coverage.
 * Refactored from Python 2.7 to Python 3.8+ and the elimination of deprecated and unmaintained libraries.
 * Upgraded to PyQT6, increased responsiveness, less buggy, more intuitive GUI that includes features like:
     * Task completion estimates